The Gambler (wrestler)

-Jeffrey Gann is an American retired professional wrestler, best known for his time with World Championship Wrestling (WCW), under the ring name The Gambler.
+Jeffrey Gann (born c.
+1963) is an American retired professional wrestler, best known for his time with World Championship Wrestling (WCW), under the ring name The Gambler.
 He appeared with the company as a jobber to the stars between 1990 and 1999.
 He initially competed as Jeff Gamble during the early years of his career before developing his Gambler character.
 He also briefly competed in the United States Wrestling Association, where he was a one-time World Tag Team Champion with Brickhouse Brown.